 Complaint Procedure

 Good communication helps to resolve many misunderstandings and disagreements.
 This complaint procedure applies to board members, patrons, students and school staff, unless the staff member is subject to a different grievance procedure pursuant to policy or contract.
 Individuals who have a complaint should discuss their concerns with appropriate school personnel in an effort to resolve problems.
-When such efforts do not resolve matters satisfactorily, including matters involving discrimination or harassment on the basis of race, color, national origin, sex, marital status, disability, or age, a complainant should follow the procedures set forth below:
+When such efforts do not resolve matters satisfactorily, including matters involving discrimination or harassment on the basis of race, color, national origin, sex, marital status, disability, or age, a complainant should follow the procedures set forth below.

+A preponderance of the evidence will be required to discipline a party accused of misconduct.
+This means that the investigator must conclude that it is more likely than not that misconduct occurred.

+Complaint and Appeal Process.

 The first step is for the complainant to speak directly to the person(s) with whom the complainant has a concern.
 For example, a parent who is unhappy with a classroom teacher should initially discuss the matter with the teacher.
 However, the complainant should skip the first step if complainant believes speaking directly to the person would subject complainant to discrimination or harassment.